The BC Energy Regulator monitors air quality which can be impacted by flaring, venting and equipment exhaust from energy resource activities.

 We have a second mobile unit containing specialized ambient monitoring equipment.
 Designed as a quick response unit for addressing emergencies and urgent concerns is the Roaming Air Monitor (RAM) van.

 As a quick response unit, RAM is usually stationed at our Fort St. John office for instantaneous deployment.
-When RAM is not being used for quick response, it can be utilized to conduct short-term air monitoring.
+When RAM is not being used for quick response, it can be used for short-term air monitoring.

-RAM is able to produce a trace of air monitoring results as it is in motion.
-Thus, it is able to respond to situations where there are air quality concerns and provide perspective for where air contaminants originate.
+RAM is able to produce a trace of air monitoring while in motion and can respond to situations where there are air quality concerns and provide perspective for where air contaminants originate.

 Farmington Community Hall Station